jeffremer/jeffremer.github.io/index.md

 * [Scrumy Client](http://jeffremer.com/scrumy-client)

-> A Ruby REST client wrapper for the Scrumy REST API.
-This is mostly an experiment in
+> A Ruby REST client wrapper for the [Scrumy](http://apidoc.scrumy.com) REST API.
-> metaprogramming.
-The REST resources are specified in a DSL and the library imports
+> This is mostly an experiment in metaprogramming.
+The REST resources are specified
-> and dynamically create and instantiate classes and objects of the right type depending
+> in a DSL.
+The library imports the DSL, then dynamically creates and instantiate classes
-> on the requested resource.
+> and objects of the right type depending on the requested resource.

 * [Distiller](https://github.com/jeffremer/Distiller)